All hope is not lost if you didn’t get the desired grades – you can still have a successful career in finance.

 What you can do if you don’t have the desired A level results

 All hope is not lost if you didn’t get the desired grades – you can still have a successful career in finance.
 Consider choosing another area of the industry.
-A level requirements for some roles in retail banking and insurance are lower than investment banking and investment management, while accountancy firm PwC doesn't count UCAS scores when recruiting for graduate talent.
+Some roles in retail banking, insurance and accountancy have lower A level requirements than investment banking and investment management or don't count UCAS scores when recruiting for graduate talent.
 This wouldn’t be settling for an easy or inferior option, as all areas of finance offer an intellectual challenge, real opportunities for career progression and salaries that’ll make you smile.

 Visit the UCAS website to find out how many points your A levels are awarded.